Looking for Your Mid-Career Mentors?

-One of the common laments I hear from my clients who have founded businesses is that they don’t have mentors anymore.
-There’s no one to learn from–because they are the boss.
+One of the common laments I hear from my clients in leadership roles is that they don’t have mentors anymore.
+There’s no one to learn from—because they are the boss.

-It’s actually something that holds women back from even starting a business–that fear of being alone.
+It’s actually something that holds women back from pursuing leadership roles—that fear of being alone.
 Of not growing.

-But girl–whether you’re an employer or employee–you got to do it yourself.
+But girl—whether you’re at the top or not—you got to do it yourself.

 I also have a practice of reaching out about once a month to a business owner I admire and inviting them to a virtual coffee date.
 I now know who to call when I am trying to figure out how to manage more effectively, get SEO advice, or break into a new market.
 And even when I don’t know exactly what I’m looking for, my co-mentors (I prefer the term wing-people 😉 ) often help me figure it out.